KIVagant/staticus/Readme.md

 - generate any file resources by request: images, sounds, documents etc;
 - resize and crop images 'on the fly' when it requested from your frontend;
 - search for the new images in Google;
-- write your own operation layers and make this instrument more powerful!
+- write your own operation layers (middlewares) and make this instrument more powerful!

 ## Dependencies